 The troop compartment hatch is open on this vehicle.
 The four periscopes common since the M3A1 can be seen in the hatch.
 The CITV mount is visible on this side of the turret, and mounting points for applique passive or reactive armor are found on the vehicle's side skirts.

 The twin TOW missile launcher is seen here raised to the firing position.
 The plate that covers the front of the launcher falls due to gravity when the device is raised.
 Details of the diver's hatch and additional turret armor can be seen.
 The armored flaps for the gunner's sights are also open.
+The drive shaft for manually raising the TOW launcher is visible with the launcher raised: it lies just to the rear and outboard of the manual lowering knob.

 Further details of the erected missile launcher can be seen in this view.
-The launcher is raised electrically, and has its own elevation mechanism to give a total vertical field of fire of 48°.
+The launcher is normally raised electrically, and has its own elevation mechanism to give a total vertical field of fire of 48°.

 The commander's independent thermal viewer is rotated down for stowage here.
 When in use, this device allows the Bradley commander to search for targets while the gunner is engaging the enemy.
 An antenna guard is present on the side of the turret, and more details of the periscope placement in the rear hatch are visible.